Written By: Devin Golden

 Immunotherapy

-Immunotherapy has also proven to help improve the survival rates for mesothelioma patients.
-Opdivo and Yervoy, the two FDA-approved immunotherapy drugs for pleural mesothelioma, are given as a combination drug therapy.
+Immunotherapy has proven to help improve the survival rates for mesothelioma patients.
+Opdivo and Yervoy, two FDA-approved immunotherapy drugs for pleural mesothelioma, are given as a combination drug therapy.
 The 2-year survival rate is around 40% and a 3-year survival rate of 23%.

+Keytruda, another FDA-approved immunotherapy for pleural mesothelioma, also improves life expectancy.
 In one study testing immunotherapy versus chemotherapy, the 1-year survival rate for immunotherapy patients was 76%.

 Beating the Odds: Improve Your Mesothelioma Survival